 Don’t know what to do with cabbage besides your typical coleslaw?!
-I got you covered with these super easy grilled cabbage steaks!!
+I got you covered with these super easy grilled cabbage steaks!

-To store cabbage, just keep it in the fridge until you are ready to use.
-I usually keep mine in a plastic bag to help keep the moisture in.
+If handled and stored properly, cabbage can last from 3 weeks to 2 months in your fridge.
+To store cabbage, keep it in the fridge until you are ready to use.
 Try not to bruise it – the outer leaves are tougher to help protect the inner more tender leaves.
 And don’t wash it until you are ready to use.
 All of those things will help keep it fresh for a long time!

-- salt & pepper
+- salt and pepper

 - sauce for topping or whatever you want to put on top of them!